json-api/json-api/reading/index.md

 ### Attributes

-Other than the `"rels"` and `"id"` keys, every key in a document represents an attribute.
+Other than the `"links"` and `"id"` keys, every key in a document represents an attribute.
 An attribute's value may be any JSON value.

 ```js
 {